pbinkley/microcopying_1940/index.markdown

 of those on the west coast.</p>

 <p>We might hope that while these preliminary steps
-were being made, that the archives, for example, in Lima, <span style="page" id="page148">[p.148]</span> would make some progress on finding out what it has got itself.
+were being made, that the archives, for example, in Lima, <span class="page" id="page148">[p.148]</span> would make some progress on finding out what it has got itself.
 I think the archives in Lima are probably the richest, certainly for the colonial period, of any of the South American archives.
 Unfortunately, they are in an exceedingly chaotic